 NYIT-UAE Peer Tutors provide academic support and encouragement for those students who are experiencing academic distress.
 They assist students with content-related issues and questions; discuss difficult academic concepts and provide novel and creative approaches to understanding them; listen attentively and provide clear explanations of academic problem areas and create a welcoming environment for students in academic distress.

-It is important that students recognize some of the warning signs which indicate that the extra help of a tutor may be beneficial.
+It is important that students recognize warning signs that indicate the extra help of a tutor may be beneficial.
 Here are some signs:

-- The student still doesn't understand the subject matter and concepts even though you have met with the instructor during office hours or after class (more than once).
+- The student still doesn't understand the subject matter and concepts even though they have met with the instructor during office hours or after class (more than once).

 - The student continues to feel perplexed by the homework and assignments.